Canales and Rain Chains

 Notice how the end is not completely enclosed, but has a lip.
 This keeps the water draining into the hole for the rain chain, unless there is a downpour and then excess water can pour out the end.

-Here is the first extension above installed (also using an RCR-1 Installation Kit):
+Here is the first extension above installed (includes an outlet for easy installation of the rain chain):

 If you are interested in this special order product, please call us at (818) 347-6455.